alentoghostflame/StupidAlentoBot/README.md

     2) Windows - `py start.py`

 # Development
-This section contains instructions on how to use the various helpers the bot gives you to aid in Discord bot development.
+This section contains instructions on how to use the various helpers that the bot gives you to aid in Discord bot development.
 ## Order of Startup
 1) Alento Bot begins Initialization.
     1) Storage begins Initialization.